Assyria History Timeline and Map

 The Assyrians also ran a state espionage service, to keep themselves informed of potential unrest.

-From the mid-8th century onwards, therefore, Assyria turned from being the dominant power in the region, lording it over numerous smaller or weaker kingdoms, to being a true empire with a centralised government.
+From the mid-8th century onwards, therefore, Assyria turned from being the dominant power in the region, lording it over numerous smaller or weaker kingdoms, to being a true empire with a centralized government.
 As such, it would have an immense influence on later world history, pioneering the techniques for administering a huge empire which would be passed on to later imperial states.

 The Assyrians, like previous Mesopotamians, published their own law code.
 This was much longer than Hammurabi’s, and more sophisticated, in that it went into more detail in particular cases.
 However, it was noticeably harsher, with more brutal punishments for wrongdoing.
 This perhaps reflects the more militarized society for which it was intended.